-Long-term Inco entive (LTI) Plan What is the LTI plan?
-The LTI is an incentive grant which rewards Executives for sustained earnings and security holder returns and is delivered in the form of performance rights to DXS securities.
-Executives receive a grant of performance righ and responsibilities) under the LTI plan equival percentage of Fixed Remuneration): How are grants under the LTI plan Grant as a % of fixed remuneration determined?
+Long-term ince entive (LTI) Plan What is the LTI plan?
+The LTI is an incentive grant which rewards Exe holder returns and is delivered in the form of p Executives receive a grant of performance righ and responsibilities) under the LTI plan equival percentage of Fixed Remuneration): How are grants under the LTI plan Grant as a % of fixed remuneration determined?
 CEO 85% CFO / EGM, Office & Industrial 50% EGM, Strategy, Transactions & Research 30% How does the LTI plan work?
-Performance rights are converted into DXS sect conditions set by the Board.
+Performance rights are converted into DXS secuconditions set by the Board.
 Performance again two equal tranches over two periods, 3 and 4 y conditions are not met over either period, ther forfeited.
-There is no re-testing of forfeited rig nst the selected hurdles will be assessed in rears after the grant date.
-If the performance in the respective performance rights will be If ore-determined performance hurdles are not not vest and those rights will be forfeited. met then the relevant part of the grant will Can an LTI grant be Additionally, forfeiture will occur should the Executive's employment terminate within 12 months of the grant date for any reason, or if the Executive voluntarily resigns or is terminated for cause prior to the vesting date. forfeited?
-Notwithstanding the above, if an Executive's employment is terminated for reasons such as retirement, redundancy, reorganisation, change in control or other unforeseen circumstances, the Committee will recommend whether the Executive should remain in the plan as a good leaver, for decision by the Board.
+There is no re-testing of forfeited right. nst the selected hurdle ears after the grant continues the respective perfo es will be assessed in late.
+If the performance If ore-determined performance hurdles are not not vest and those rights will be forfeited. met then the relevar nt part of the grant will Can an LTI grant be forfeited?
+Notwithstanding the above, if an Executive's employment is terminated for reasons suc retirement, redundancy, reorganisation, change in control or other unforeseen circumstances, the Committee will recommend whether the Executive should remain in plan as a good leaver, for decision by the Board.
 The Board sets the performance hurdles for the LTI plan on an annual basis.
 For the 2013 LTI grant, a set of external and internal hurdles has been selected.
 Notably, the Board has clarified the operation of the Relative TSR component of the LTI plan.
 The previously communicated 50% weighting to Relative TSR will be split into two distinct groups, the first being a standard Relative TSR measurement against listed peers, the second being a Relative ROE measurement against unlisted peers.
-The Board feels this is a more accurate comparison given the way investors measure the performance of listed and unlisted entities.
-The 4 performance hurdles for the 2013 LTI pla an are: External Performance Hurdles (50%) What are the performance hurdles?
-25% is based on the Group's relative performance against a Total Security holder Return (Relative TSR) performance hurdle measured against a peer group of listed entities within the A-REIT sector TSR represents an investor's return, can between the initial amount invested a end of the relevant period, assuming of nd the final value of DXS securities at the ormance against a Return On Equity (Relative st a peer group of unlisted entities within the security together with the distribution site rate of return to security holders, g the change in net tangible asset value per is paid to security holders per security, e per security at the beginning on the period.
+The Board feels this a more accurate comparison given the way investors measure the performance of listed a unlisted entities.
+The 4 performance hurdles for the 2013 LTI pla n are: External Performance Hurdles (50%) What are the performance hurdles?
+25% is based on the Group's relative performance against a Total Security holder Return (Relative TSR) performance hurdle measured against a peer group of listed entities within the A-REIT sector nurates.
+TSR represents an investor's return, calculated as the percentage difference between the initial amount invested and the final value of DXS securities at the end of the relevant period, assuming distributions were reinvested.
+25% is based on the Group's relative performance against a Return On Equity (Relative ROE) performance hurdle measured against a peer group of unlisted entities within the A-REIT sector ROE represents the annualised compose calculated as a percentage, comprising security together with the distribution divided by the net tangible asset value g the change in net ta s paid to security hol angible asset value per ders per security,